Crisis management essentials: Preparing for the unexpected

 Reputation is fundamentally about meeting expectations, and when individuals or organisations behave in unexpected ways, Ms Cato said this can lead to reputational damage.
 “What reputation is really all about is people have an expectation of how you’ll behave in a certain situation, and it’s when people behave in a manner that’s not expected, is when you get a dislocation,” Ms Cato explained.

-“So if someone you expect them is an absolutely shocking human, drug runner, etc, and suddenly turns into Mother Teresa that’s shocking and dislocating.
+“So if someone you expect them is an absolutely shocking human, drug runner, et cetera, and suddenly turns into Mother Teresa that’s shocking and dislocating.
 But equally, when you’ve got somebody who expect the most fabulous performance and integrity and all of that stuff and you find out that, in fact, there’s a fatal flaw, that’s when reputations get damaged.”

 Ms Cato noted that while rebuilding a damaged reputation can be challenging, it is possible with the right approach.
 “I used to think that some people’s reputations could never be rebuilt, but actually, as I’m getting more mature I actually think people can be brought back no matter how bad the situation is,” said Ms Cato.
 “But it depends on being able to embrace what the problem was – acknowledge the issue and be able to give people a reason to believe that it won’t happen again.”